 To ensure that life on base is harmonious and efficient, Bushwise students are split into groups.
 Each group will have a week “on-duty” to gain experience in camp management and logistics.
 Every student will have a week as camp leader and they will be responsible for the group’s obligations for that week.

 This course is designed to benefit the novice tracker and fine-tune the skills of an experienced tracker.
-Aspects covered are principles of tracking, track and sign identification, study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
-All assessments are accredited by CyberTracker conservation and FGASA.
+Aspects covered are the principles of tracking, track and sign identification, the study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
+All assessments are accredited by CyberTracker and FGASA.